siddhanth78/JOEMAMA/README.md

 old.txt::rename >> $newfilename
 ```

+Click `return` or `space` to autofill and select the first option in the suggestions
+- The variable selected cannot be edited

+Click `tab` to only autofill the first option in the suggestions
+- The variable can still be edited when autofilled in this manner

+Variables can only be used in command arguments

 'CURRDIR' is a default variable with its value being the current directory

 It can be accessed anytime with `$CURRDIR`